-It is part of the mission of the University of the Virgin Islands to prepare teachers for the public schools who are competent both academically and professionally.
-Towards this end, the Education Division offers (i) a major in elementary education and (ii) preparation in secondary education for students majoring in other fields.
+It is part of the mission of the University of the Virgin Islands to prepare teachers of young children in early care and education settings and in the public schools who are competent both academically and professionally.
+Towards this end the Education Division offers (i) a major in inclusive early childhood education, (ii) a major in elementary education, and (iii) preparation in secondary education for students majoring in other fields.
 Certification of teachers is a matter for the territorial education authorities.
 The University's education program, however, prepares graduates to meet certification requirements for teaching in the Virgin Islands.
 (Although the foreign language requirement may be met by any foreign language, Spanish is strongly recommended for those who plan to teach in the Virgin Islands).